toddpiltingsrud/gryst/README.md

         });
 ```

 Sort operations are initialized with a table ID, a field name, and a direction (ascending or descending).
 A sort can also have a child sort, added by calls to the "thenBy" functions, creating a chain.
-Each sort is passed a set of indexes from the join map (the first sort is passed the entire map).
-The sort then retrieves the rows indicated by the indexes and sorts them by the field values.
-If a sort has a child sort, it splits up its map by the field values to create an array of sub maps which are then handed off to the child sort one at a time.
-Each child sort does the same thing, sorting its chunk of the join map, splitting it up into more chunks, handing the chunks off to its child sort, and so on.
-The end result is a sorted join map.

 ```javascript
 var qry = new gryst.Query()